huggingface/hub-docs/docs/hub/models-tasks.md

 ## Overview

 Having a new task integrated into the Hub means that:
-* Users can search for all models of a given task.
+* Users can search for all models – and datasets – of a given task.
 * The Inference API supports the task.
 * Users can try out models directly with the widget. 🏆